Kindness in Boston: Helping in a time of need

 Customers can also donate on-line by visiting www.magoodneighbor.org or simply mail a check payable to “Good Neighbor Energy Fund” to the Good Neighbor Energy Fund, c/o The Salvation Army, 25 Shawmut Road, Canton, MA 02021-1408.

-The Greater Boston Food Bank is a food distribution facility that acquires and distributes millions of pounds of food for communities in need across Eastern Massachusetts on an ongoing basis.
-GBFB has spent an additional $4.5 Million due to the COVID-19 crisis.
+The Greater Boston Food Bank is a food distribution facility that acquires and distributes millions of pounds of food for communities in need throughout the nine counties and 190 towns and cities across Eastern Massachusetts on an ongoing basis.

 “Money is the most important thing,” said Catherine D’Amato, the food bank’s CEO.
 “The money helps us purchase food.
 The act of donating food isn’t going to get us out of this situation.
 It’s not a can of tuna fish; it’s 10,000 cans of tuna fish.
 So that’s where the dollar allows us to really act quickly.”

-Visit www.gbfb.org/covid-19-update for more information, including ways you can make an individual donation, form a team and raise funds, or volunteer as an individual.
+Visit www.gbfb.org/covid-19-update for more information, including ways you can make a donation, form a team and raise funds or volunteer your times and services.

 Haley House – Ways you can help